kumulynja/nwc_wallet/README.md

 This package takes care of the [wallet service](https://docs.nwc.dev/bitcoin-lightning-wallets/getting-started) side of the [Nostr Wallet Connect (NWC)](https://docs.nwc.dev/) protocol as described by [NIP-47](https://github.com/nostr-protocol/nips/blob/master/47.md).
 It is a Flutter package that can be integrated into any Lightning wallet app to let its users connect their wallet to websites, platforms, apps or any NWC-enabled services.

+## What does this package do for you?

+- It lets you generate or restore a Nostr keypair for the wallet
+- It lets you create and remove NWC connections to manage connections to websites, platforms, apps or any NWC-enabled services
+- It takes care of connecting to a Nostr relay and subscribing to events for the wallet
+- It handles and parses Nostr events like relay messages and NIP47 requests
+- It decrypts and validates NIP47 requests and puts them in a stream for the wallet to listen to -

 ## Features

 The package provides the following features without the need to understand anything about Nostr or the NWC protocol:

-- Generate or import a Nostr keypair for the wallet service.
+- Generate or import a Nostr keypair for the wallet.
-- Create and remove NWC URI's to connect to websites, platforms, apps or any NWC-enabled services.
+- Create and remove NWC URI's to manage connections to websites, platforms, apps or any NWC-enabled services.
 - Listen to a stream of NWC requests for your wallet on a specific relay.
-- Respond to NWC requests after handling them in your wallet.
+- Respond to NWC requests after handling them in the wallet.

 ## Limitations

 The package is still in development and should be used with caution.
 Following are some of the current limitations:

 - Only real-time events are supported, the package does not return missed events yet.
+- Currently a connection can not be updated, for example to change the permitted methods, only removed and added again.
 - The package is not fully tested or documented.
 - No connection monitoring and reconnect mechanism is implemented yet.
 - No retry mechanisms are currently implemented on failures.